Naveed Akram

-Muhammad Naveed Akram (نوید اکرم; born May 16, 1984) is a Pakistani former footballer who played as a right-back.
+Muhammad Naveed Akram (محمد نوید اکرم; born 16 May 1984) is a Pakistani former footballer who played as a right-back.

 Club career

 WAPDA

 Akram won three Pakistan Premier League titles with WAPDA F. C. (in the 2004–05, 2007–08, 2008–09 and 2010–11 seasons) during his stint with the club from 2003 until 2014.

-He was part of the Lahore Lajpaal team that lost in the semi-finals of Geo Super Football League.
+He was part of the Lahore Lajpaal team that lost in the semi-finals of Super Football League.

 Loan to Saraswoti Youth Club

 In 2011, Akram along with club compatriot Mehmood Ali were loaned to Nepali club Saraswoti Youth Club from May to July for the 2011 Martyr's Memorial A-Division League campaign.
-Both made their debut for the club in 21 May 2011, following a 0–2 loss against Brigade Boys Club at the Dasarath Rangsala Stadium.
+Both made their debut for the club on 21 May 2011, following a 0–2 loss against Brigade Boys Club at the Dasarath Rangsala Stadium.
 One month on, the duo helped the club win two games and reach the team target to climb out of the relegation zone.